- By Colleen McNamara

 If you’re not convinced, consider these stats: 71% of smartphone users say they’ve used a store locator to find a specific store location, and 61% percent of smartphone users say they’re more likely to purchase an item from a business that takes the time to customize location information.
 And, about those Millennials!
 87% of Millennials say they have their smartphone at their side, day and night.

 Here’s where it gets interesting.
 While you’re guaranteed to see an increase of foot traffic when you drop your business’ pin on the map (and always keep your data up to date!), once that’s taken care of, you can really start to ramp up your local presence.
-Here are just a few ideas:
+Here are two key ideas:

 - Don’t be listed everywhere, be listed where it matters!
 The model of spraying your local data across the web is outdated.
 Curate your online presence according to your business